Home / Study with us / MPAS Tutorials

 Once you have been offered a place on this course, you will be asked to pay the course fees via the University of Leeds online store.

 The course fee includes all tuition, activities and materials.
-Refreshments including lunch and a conference dinner will be provided.
+Refreshments including lunch will be provided.
+Attendance on either the MPAS-Atmospheres or MPAS-Jedi Tutorials includes a conference dinner on Wednesday evening.

 Travel and accommodation